YM-Xiu/AR-VIM/README.md

 # AR-VIM Dataset
 This is the official repository of the paper "_Detecting Visual Information Manipulation Attacks in Augmented Reality: A Multimodal Semantic Reasoning Approach_".
-The paper has been accepted by 2025 IEEE ISMAR, and also conditionally accepted as a special issue of IEEE TVCG.
+The paper has been accepted by 2025 IEEE ISMAR (**Best Paper Award, Top 1%**), and also conditionally accepted as a special issue of IEEE TVCG.
 It introduces **AR-VIM**, a dataset of 452 raw-AR video pairs.

 The dataset can be accesssed through this [link](https://drive.google.com/drive/u/1/folders/14Mn1oNGIQ8PrKWeKNBtUeizibTCRtz45).